sulfo/xml-sitemap-feed/readme.txt

 = My Google News Sitemap is empty! =

-The rules of the Google News game are that you do not feed the cookie monster any stale food.
+The rules of the Google News Game are that you do not feed the monster any stale food.
 Older than 2 days is bad.
 You need to bake him some fresh bread ;)

 = How are the values for priority and changefreq calculated? =